6

 – jcaron

-Aug 23, 2016 at 7:26
+Commented Aug 23, 2016 at 7:26

 4

-If her Visa type does not explicitly preclude multiple entries, there should be no problems.
+If her visa type does not explicitly preclude multiple entries, there should be no problems.

 But, as a more literal answer to your question: yes, she can be denied entry.
 Any non-US-citizen can always be denied entry.
-No Visa and no situation gives perfect protection, it is the decision of the immigration officer.
+No visa and no situation gives perfect protection, it is the decision of the immigration officer.

 4